Senate joins House in overwhelmingly passing new Russian sanctions

 The bill targets Russia's aggression in Ukraine and Syria, citing corruption, human rights abuses and weapons sales.

-The White House hasn't said whether President Donald Trump is considering vetoing the bill.
+The bill next goes to the White House, which hasn't said whether President Donald Trump is considering vetoing it.
 The measure also includes a provision that would limit Trump's authority to lift the sanctions unilaterally.

 White House communications director Anthony Scaramucci left open the possibility of a veto on Thursday, saying in an interview on CNN's "New Day": "He may sign the sanctions exactly the way they are, or he may veto the sanctions and negotiate an even tougher deal against the Russians."